raymondji/commitstack/README.md

 A minimal Git CLI subcommand for stacking pull requests.
 Works with Gitlab and Github.

 Core commands:
-- `git stack list`: view all your stacks
+- `git stack list`: list all stacks
-- `git stack show`: view branches in a stack
+- `git stack show`: view your current stack
-- `git stack push`: open MRs/PRs for the branches in the current stack
+- `git stack push`: push branches in the current stack and open MRs/PRs

 ## What is stacking?